dunmanhigh/web_templates/CONTRIBUTING.md

 ## Requirements

 - Github account
-- Folder (named appropriately) with HTML and CSS file, as well as a picture of your sketch.
-(CSS file is optional)
+- Folder (named appropriately) with the following items:
+  - HTML file
+  - A picture of your skecth (if you have used Sketch2Code)
+  - CSS file (optional)
+- Provide a short description of your design, or how it is fitting for the category

 # Submission

 ## For Beginners

----

 ## Reference Resources